A Comprehensive Guide to Next-Level Document Management

 Outsource the Rote and Engage Employees

-People tend to dislike performing rote, manual tasks that don't require much imagination, and having to do them can have a serious negative effect on a company's employee morale.
+People tend to dislike performing rote, manual tasks that don't require much imagination, and having to do them can seriously impact employee morale.
 This can lead to higher attrition rates, which means lost talent and increased human resources costs for organizations.

-With an excellent document management system, companies can make use of automation that eliminates the drudgery of repetitive document management processes and frees up personnel for more important tasks.
-Ripcord's Canopy platform, for example, uses robotic process automation to do repetitive, often dull tasks previously done by human workers.
+With a modern document management system, companies can leverage the power of automation to eliminate the drudgery of repetitive document management processes and free up personnel for more critical tasks.
+Ripcord's Canopy platform, for example, uses robotic process automation to eliminate the repetitive and often dull tasks previously performed by human workers.

 Leverage a System that Learns from Its Users

-Does the DMS you're considering get 'smarter' the more you use it?
+Does the DMS you're considering get "smarter" the more you use it?
 Ripcord's Sync solution does.
-It allows users to easily send digital content into Canopy, where that content gets reprocessed using optical character recognition and machine-learning capabilities and is then converted into searchable, stored PDF files.
+It allows users to quickly and easily send digital content into Canopy, where that content gets reprocessed using optical character recognition (OCR) and machine learning capabilities and is then converted into searchable, stored PDF files.

-High quality OCR enhanced with machine learning capabilities 'understands' a user's data across a variety of document types and is capable of pulling out relevant information and sending it to any connected platforms (such as accounting or HR software) an organization might be using.
-A top-notch DMS will make use of OCR to make its clients' professional lives easier.
+High-quality OCR enhanced with machine learning capabilities "understands" a user's data across a variety of document types and is capable of pulling out relevant information.
+It can then send that data to any connected platforms (such as accounting or HR software) that an organization may be using.
+A top-notch DMS will leverage OCR to make its clients' professional lives easier.

 Secure Data Better

-Keeping a Himalayan pile of paperwork safe and secure is nearly impossible, and it is virtually a foregone conclusion that employees will misplace, lose and/or accidentally ruin important documentation at some point.
-A top-of-the line DMS should be highly secure, storing all of a client's data in that client's own, cloud-based instance and allowing only credentialed, pre-sanctioned users to view it.
-In addition to password protection, a solid document management system enables real-time collaboration, sends real-time notifications to users about changes made to documents, and allows administrators to set access permissions by employee.
+Keeping a massive size pile of paperwork safe and secure is nearly impossible, and it's virtually a foregone conclusion that employees will misplace, lose, or accidentally ruin important documentation at some point.
+Your DMS should be highly secure, storing all of a client's data in that client's own cloud-based instance and allowing only credentialed, pre-sanctioned users to view it.
+In addition to password protection, a reputable document management system will enable real-time collaboration, send real-time notifications to users about changes made to documents, and allow administrators to set access permissions on an individual employee basis.

 Scale as Needed at Every Turn

 Another feature of the right document management system is its ability to scale with an organization.
-For instance, with Canopy, a business -- no matter how large it grows -- will never find that the amount of data it needs stored exceeds the platform's capabilities.
+For instance, with Canopy, a business — no matter how large it grows — will never find that the amount of data it needs to have stored exceeds the platform's capabilities.
 A good DMS will be able to grow with an organization.

 Reduce Errors and Risk

 A significant margin for error is possible in any human endeavor.
-That margin shrinks to almost nothing when the tasks are instead picked up by machine, as they are in a good document management system.
+But when the tasks are picked up by machines, as in the case of a good document management system, that margin shrinks to almost nothing.

 Achieve Positive ROI

-- How much will initial implementation of the software cost?
+• How much will the initial implementation of the software cost?

-- How much will you spend in ongoing maintenance, licensing, and support?
+• How much will you spend on ongoing maintenance, licensing, and support?

 Lastly, consider the opportunities afforded by leveraging a document management system.
-Ask questions such as:
+Ask questions like:

-Once you have found the answers to these questions, it is highly likely that you will see that a well-designed digitized document management system is a solid investment that will pay off both now and in the future.
+Once you've determined the answers to these questions, you'll likely see that a well-designed digitized document management system is a solid investment that will pay off both now and in the future.

-Ripcord is on a mission: to digitize Earth, one industry at a time.
-Learn more about our document management system and how it can help your organization unleash the power of its data today.
+Ripcord is on a mission to turn your documents into powerful data.
+Learn more about our document management system and how it can help your organization unleash the power of its data